sergeykomlach/AdvancedBiometricPromptCompat/biometric-custom-voice/README.md

 Experimental software voice biometric provider for `BIOMETRIC_VOICE`.

 The module follows the same `SoftwareBiometricProvider` contract as the TF face, ZK fingerprint, and behavior providers.
+It does not inject a dedicated voice capture UI.
+Consumer apps are expected to provide recorded PCM audio or a precomputed embedding through request extras, while the provider handles quality checks, enrollment, scoring, lockout, hints, and errors.
 It currently exposes a small Kotlin engine boundary:

 - `VoiceSample` accepts either caller-provided PCM float audio or a precomputed speaker embedding through the request `Bundle`.
 - `CepstralVoiceEngine` is the default dependency-free PCM backend.
 It extracts MFCC-style cepstral features, applies per-utterance normalization, filters near-silent frames, and returns both frame-level features and a normalized speaker-like embedding.
+PCM input is preprocessed with DC-offset removal, adaptive leading/trailing silence trimming, noise-floor gating, and voiced duration checks before features are extracted.
+The preprocessor also rejects clipping-heavy samples and repeated loop-like audio before scoring.
 - Enrollment trains a lightweight diagonal GMM speaker model when frame-level features are available.
 Authentication prefers GMM log-likelihood scoring and falls back to embedding cosine only for legacy templates or external engines